Skip to content

 How do we best support families and carers to support children at risk of violence outside the home?

-At the Youth Endowment Fund, we aim to prevent children from being drawn into violence.
-We think any credible plan to reduce violence has to recognise that children rely on seven essential sectors to be safe, one of which is children’s services.
-In each sector we are working with delivery organisations and system leaders to better understand and deliver on the changes most likely to reduce violence.
+At the Youth Endowment Fund, child protection and safeguarding are central to our mission and underpin everything we do.
+We aim to prevent children from being drawn into violence.
+We think any credible plan to reduce violence has to recognise that children rely on seven essential sectors to be safe, one of which is Children’s Services.
+In each sector, we are working with delivery organisations and system leaders to better understand and deliver on the changes most likely to reduce violence.

 There is so much we can all do to keep children and carers safe.
-Our job is to make it easy to know what works and to help you to make it happen so we can best support families facing challenges to help them create a safe and loving environment where children can get the care they need.
+Our job is to make it easy to know what works and to help you make it happen.
+That includes strengthening family support services so families facing challenges can access the right help at the right time, creating a safe and loving environment where children can get the care they need.

 Why are we focusing on Children’s Services?